neonailol/nnl.rocks/content/notes/2018-03-04-kotlin-preconditions.md

     init {
         require(source != destination) {
-            "Cannot make an operation, $source and $destination are equal" }
+            "Cannot make an operation, $source and $destination are equal."
+        }
     }
 }